Physiognomy: Scientific investigation

 A February 2009 article in New Scientist magazine reported that physiognomy is undergoing a small revival, with research papers trying to find links between personality traits and facial traits.
 A study of 90 ice hockey players found a statistically significant correlation between a wider face—a greater than average cheekbone-to-cheekbone distance relative to the distance between brow and upper lip—and the number of penalty minutes a player received for violent acts like slashing, elbowing, checking from behind, and fighting.

 This revival has continued in the 2010s with the rise of machine learning for facial recognition.
 For instance, researchers have claimed that it is possible to predict upper body strength and some personality traits (propensity to aggression) only by looking at the width of the face.
 Political orientation can also be reliably predicted.
 In a study that used facial recognition technology by analyzing the faces of over one million individuals, political orientation was predicted correctly 74% of the time; considerably better than chance (50%), human ability (55%) or even personality questionnaires (68%).
 Other studies have used AI and machine learning techniques to identify facial characteristics that predict honesty, personality, and intelligence.

-In 2017, a controversial study claimed that an AI algorithm could detect sexual orientation 'more accurately than humans' (in 81% of the tested cases for men and 71% for women).
-The Human Rights Campaign (HRC) accused the study of being "junk science" to the BBC.
-The researchers, Michal Kosinski and Yilun Wang, responded that their critics were engaged in "premature judgement".
-In early 2018, researchers, among them two specialists of AI working at Google (one of the two on face recognition), issued a reportedly contradicting study based on a survey of 8,000 Americans using Amazon's Mechanical Turk crowd-sourcing platform.
-The survey yielded many traits that were used to discriminate between gay and straight respondents with a series of yes/no questions.
-These traits had actually less to do with morphology than with grooming, presentation, and lifestyle (makeup, facial hair, glasses, angle of pictures taken of self, etc.).
-For more information of this sexual orientation issue in general, see gaydar.
+Machine learning algorithms can classify faces according to other information than just facial features studied by physiognomy.
+This includes temporary changes to the face (makeup, facial hair style, glasses) and even circumstances completely unrelated to the face (image quality, background colors, lighting conditions).
+In 2017, a controversial study claimed that an AI algorithm could detect sexual orientation 'more accurately than humans' (in 81% of the tested cases for men and 71% for women), but further research showed it was this non-frenologic information that allowed for such a high accuracy.